smart-mobile-software/arisedocs/docs/source/phonegap.rst

 Notes
 =====

-The Arise PhoneGap SDK supports PhoneGap 3.X on Android.
+The Arise PhoneGap SDK supports PhoneGap 3.X on Android and iOS.